 Under the comparison method, a property's fair value is estimated based on comparable transactions.
 This approach is based upon the principle of substitution under which a potential buyer will not pay more for the property than it will cost to buy a comparable substitute property.
 In theory, the best comparable sale would be an exact duplicate of the subject property and would indicate, by the known selling price of the duplicate, the price for which the subject property could be sold.
-Investment properties valued under the comparison method, with insignificant adjustment factors, are categorised as Level 2 in the fair value hierarchy.

-Certain other investment properties valued using the comparison method with significant adjustments made for differences such as location, size condition, accessibility and design ("adjustment factors") are categorised as Level 3 in the fair value hierarchy.
-The significant unobservable inputs for this category of investment properties, which are the adjustment factors, ranged generally between 11% and -30% (2020: 11% and -30%) of the respective properties' fair value.
+Investment properties valued under the comparison method with significant adjustments made for differences such as location, size condition, accessibility and design ("adjustment factors") are categorised as Level 2 in the fair value hierarchy.
+The significant unobservable inputs for this category of investment properties, which are the adjustment factors, ranged generally between 11% and -35% (2021: 11% and -35%) of the respective properties' fair value.
 Larger properties of the Group which are owned en-bloc may contain adjustment factors outside this range.